isaacschiffler/ecotrek-equipment-co/user_stories.md

 10. As a climber, I want to be able to my equipment to be regularly checked to ensure my safety on the rocks.
 11. As a student who doesn't have much storage space, I want to be able to rent equipment only for the time that I use it and for an affordable price.
 12. As someone who travels a lot, I don't want to have to bring all of the equipment I need across the country, especially when I am flying.
+13. As a cold-weather camper, I want to find and rent specially insulated gear that is suitable for extreme cold, so I can camp safely in winter conditions.
+14. As a novice camper, I want to see items categorized by type, so I can make informed decisions based on comparing similar equipment.
+15. As an event organizer, I want to be able to rent multiple items in large quantities to accommodate large groups during corporate outdoor events.

 ## Exceptions